shuvoalam/Boost-Filesystem-Namespace/readme.md

 - Uses the boost library.

 ---
 This is still not a finished product.
 I would like to perform more testing on windows and inux with it.
 Right now, it is functional on Linux.

+---
+##Recent Modifications:

+-  Fixed some bugs
+-  Added more complete exception handling: the file and line the error occured is now provided in all exceptions.
+-  Unit testing has begun.

+---

+###Project Plans:

+-  Provide unit tests for (almost) every function.
+I want to provide complete testing to ensure there are no problems encountered during use.
+-  Clean up the code and make it more efficient.